 If you haven’t tried using a coworking space yet, then now might be the ideal time to start.
 They’re among the most perfect places to work remotely, helping you to get out of the house and lose yourself in a more productive work environment.
 They’re also a chance to meet other remote workers and get involved with a digital nomad community.

 Shopping malls want visitors to spend as much time there as possible.
 That’s why there are often places for people to sit, relax, and charge their devices.
 Since malls invariably offer free WiFi as well, this could easily be a place to work.
 Just make sure you go during working hours when malls are quieter and not crowded with shoppers.

 Libraries aren’t just for students and book-borrowers.
 Their policies of maintaining quiet mean that they’re the perfect place to get your head down and complete your work without distractions.
 If you don’t want to pay for a coworking space, then a library is probably the next best alternative in terms of offering a productive work-friendly environment.

 - In a Vacation Rental

 Why work from home when you could instead work in a home away from home.
 If you just fancy a change of scenery, then why not find an apartment in another city or even another country?
-Make sure it has a dedicated workspace and use your weekend getaway to catch up on work projects.
+There are even month-to-month vacation rentals you can rent that include dedicated workspaces and high-speed internet.
 Of course, don’t forget to visit the local attractions once the work is done.

 - At a Local Pub